DavidykZhao/DavidykZhao.github.io/aboutme.md

 ---
-layout: page
+ilayout: page
 title: About me
-subtitle: You know, all models are wrong, but some are useful and beautiful
+subtitle: You know, all models are wrong, but some are useful
 css: "/css/aboutme.css"
+css: "/_scss/scss_icon.scss"
 ---